Hussam-creator/cybersecurity-portfolio/cheatsheets/Pivoting, Tunneling and Forwarding/Chisel.md

+# Chisel

+## Overview

+During network pivoting, Chisel is often used to create fast TCP/UDP tunnels over HTTP, especially in environments where direct connectivity is restricted.
+It is useful for exposing internal services externally or forwarding ports through a compromised host.
+Because it operates over a single port and can use HTTP, it is often effective in restricted or firewall-heavy environments.

+---
 Reverse SOCKS Proxy
 ---
 - Proxychains and FoxyProxy are used to access a proxy created with one of the other tools